Installation and Upgrade Guide for Oracle WebCenter WSRP Producer for .NET

 Select Installation Folder

-Enter the folder where you would like the product installed.
+Enter the folder into which you would like the product installed.

 If you are ready to install the product click Next to proceed.